Susan Cohen MFA '13 to release Democracy of Fire.

 Alexander Bove, PhD

-Professor Bove received his PhD from Boston University in 2007 and specializes in Victorian literature and culture, British Romanticism, critical theory, and film theory.
-He teaches a range of courses from Romantic and Victorian Era literature to critical theory, film theory, gender and sexuality studies, and postmodernism.
-His recent publications include “‘The Unbearable Realism of a Dream’: On the Subject of Portraits in Austen and Dickens,” published in ELH: English Literary History, and “‘Why does the other want to destroy me?’: The Face of the Other, the Death Drive, and $urplus Jouissance in the Time of Late Capitalism,” which appears in Mediations: Journal of the Marxist Literary Group.
-His current book project, Dickens and Counter-Realism: Representational Breakthroughs of the Nineteenth Century, brings Lacanian theory and visual studies to the study of Charles Dickens’ illustrated novels.
+Professor Bove received his Ph.D. from Boston University in 2007 and specializes in Victorian literature and culture, British Romanticism, critical theory, and film theory.
+He teaches a range of courses from Romantic and Victorian literature to critical theory, film theory, gender and sexuality studies, and studies in the novel.
+His publications, on topics ranging from Charles Dickens to film theory and gender studies, appear in various journals including ELH: English Literary History, Mediations: Journal of the Marxist Literary Group, and LFQ Literature Film Quarterly.
+His book on Dickens, psychoanalytic literary theory, and characterization is forthcoming on Manchester University Press.

 ENGL 255/355 Oscar Wilde’s World

 ENGL 343 Studies in Criticism and Theory

 ENGL 430 Major Authors: 19th C British Novel

 ENGL 232 British Literature

 Spectral Dickens: The uncanny forms of novelistic characterisation.
 Forthcoming from Manchester University Press.

 “What Happens When the Replicants Become Extimate?
 On the Uncanny Cut of the Capitalocene in Blade Runner2049.” (forthcoming on Palgrave).